vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_trainer_pic.md

 **Remember to limit yourself to 16 colors including transparency in the first slot!**

-Export the pallette and place into the same folder.
+Export the palette and place into the same folder.

 ### 2. Register the sprites
 Sadly, just putting the image files into the graphics folder is not enough.
 To use the sprites we have to register them by linking the graphic files.